newtheatre/history-project/_people/rohan_rakhit.md

     username: rohan.rakhit
 ---

-Was invited to join the NSDF Company Ensemble in 2019 for my role as 'Perseus' in Here, the World Entire.
+Was invited to join the NSDF Company Ensemble in 2019 for my role as 'Perseus' in 'Here, the World Entire'.